Ammy Virk: Early life

 Born as Amninderpal Singh Virk on 11 May 1992 to a Sikh Jat family in the village of Lohar Majra in Nabha, Patiala.
 He did a BSc in Biotechnology at the Punjabi University in Patiala.
 In an interview with The Tribune he said, "It was my mother who told me that I should try singing.
 I have learned it.
 I am a singer because of my mother and I love her for having faith in me."

-Acting career
+Career

+Music

+Virk credits his mother with encouraging his music career.
+While completing a biotechnology degree, he gained recognition after his song "Ikk Pal" went viral online.
+In an interview with The Print, Virk stated the song was originally written for his then-girlfriend in 2012, who later convinced him to release it publicly.